 It is fair to say that we have come a long way in terms of addressing amblyopia.
 Having been discovered early enough in its course the conventional treatment is rather straightforward and effective.
 Nonetheless, it is also fair to say that when it comes to additional therapy options, we are still a long way from establishing the most effective and standardized protocols.
-For that, we will guide you through various treatment options there are and comment on their efficiency and recommendations from the literature and we will touch especially active treatment options for amblyopia.
+For that, we will guide you through various treatment options which exist, and comment on their efficiency and recommendations from the literature, with an emphasis on active treatment options for amblyopia.

 As mentioned in quite a few previous blogs, patching and correct refractive correction remain the pillar of amblyopia treatment.
 However, a plethora of additional therapy options, some more effective than others, were introduced over the past century.
 Whereas conventional treatment (i.e. patching) is considered being a “passive” treatment, these additional therapy options are sometimes referred to as “active” treatment options for amblyopia.
-In today’s blog we shall discuss what those therapies are, we shall describe the most effective of them into more details in further blogs.
+In today’s blog we shall discuss what those therapies are, and the most effective of them will be described in more detail in later blog posts.